annaduan09/musa-5000-assignment-1/Assignment1.md

 ---
 # Introduction

-The ability to accurately predict house values is of great interest to real estate investors, homeowners and policymakers.
-This analysis examines the relationship between home sale values and select neighborhood attributes in Philadelphia.
+The capability to forecast housing values accurately has significant implications for urban planners, housing policymakers, local communities, and real estate stakeholders.
+This study delves into how specific neighborhood attributes within Philadelphia influence home sale values, thereby offering insights for urban planning strategies and housing policies.

-In a survey of methods and input types for house price prediction, Geerts and colleagues (2023) present a set of variable types for prediction models, including structural features, temporal data, environmental features, and socioeconomic features.
-For this analysis, we focus on variables from the latter category, specifically the following:
+In their comprehensive research on predictive methodologies for housing values, Geerts and colleagues (2023) delineated several key variable types that could influence housing prices.
+These categories encompass structural attributes, temporal patterns, environmental conditions, and, importantly for our study, socioeconomic features.
+Drawing inspiration from their findings, our study zones in on the socioeconomic determinants, detailing the following attributes:

-* Percent of residents over 25 with at least a **bachelor’s degree** (PCTBACHMOR)
+* **Educational attainment**: Percent of residents over 25 with at least a bachelor’s degree (PCTBACHMOR)
-* Percent of housing units that are **vacant** (PCTVACANT)
+* **Vacancy**: Percent of housing units that are vacant (PCTVACANT)
-* Percent of housing units that are detached **single family homes** (PCTSINGLES)
+* **Single family homes**: Percent of housing units that are detached single family homes (PCTSINGLES)
-* Number of households with **income below poverty level** (NBELPOV100)
+* **Poverty**: Number of households with income below poverty level (NBELPOV100)
 * **Median household income** (MEDHHINC)

-These indicators present a crude socioeconomic context for a neighborhood, and are well-documented predictors of home prices.
-Indeed, it is reasonable that residents with higher educational attainment and income are able to afford more expensive homes.
-Conversely, it is also possible that the arrival of residents with higher socioeconomic status may lead to an eventual increase in property values.
-Using regression analysis, we find that 66% of variation in log-transformed median home value in Philadelphia can be explained by vacancy rate, households in poverty, single homes, and bachelors degrees.
-Of these variables, percent of residents with bachelors degrees is the strongest predictor of median home value.
-However, there is a high rate of clustering in error, and the model is less accurate in certain neighborhoods.
-In light of this, we recommend that future research is needed to generate a model that can be used reliably across the city.
+While these indicators offer a foundational perspective on the socioeconomic climate of a neighborhood, they also historically serve as robust predictors of housing prices.
+Urban planning theories often posit that neighborhoods with elevated levels of education and income typically display higher housing values, given the residents' purchasing power.
+However, the reverse causality, wherein the influx of affluent and educated residents propels property values, cannot be ignored.

+Our regression analysis discerns that the aforementioned variables explain approximately 66% of the variance in the log-transformed median home values within Philadelphia.
+Notably, educational attainment (PCTBACHMOR) emerges as the paramount predictor.
+Yet, a critical observation lies in the spatial heteroscedasticity, signifying high clustering in errors.
+This hints at our model's diminished predictive power in certain localized contexts.

+Considering these insights, it becomes imperative for urban planners and researchers to delve deeper.
+A holistic, city-wide model necessitates further exploration to capture the intricate dynamics influencing housing values across diverse Philadelphia neighborhoods.

 # Methods
 ## Data cleaning
-The data in this analysis comes from the US Census Bureau's American Community Survey 5 year estimates.
+The data underpinning this analysis is sourced from the American Community Survey 5-year estimates, a product of the US Census Bureau.

-The original dataset of block groups in Philadelphia has 1816 observations.
-We cleaned the data by removing the following block groups:
+The initial dataset encompassed block groups within Philadelphia, tallying to 1816 observations.
+In ensuring the robustness and relevance of our analysis, certain block groups were prudently excluded based on the following criteria:

-1. Block groups where population < 40
+* Block groups with a population count of less than 40.
-2. Block groups with no housing units
+* Block groups devoid of any housing units.
-3. Block groups where median house value is lower than $10,000
+* Block groups where the median house value fell below the threshold of $10,000.
-4. One North Philadelphia block group with a very high outlier for median house value
+* A specific block group in North Philadelphia identified to have an anomalously high median house value outlier.

-After this cleaning process, we were left with 1720 observations.
-We additionally load a shapefile of Philadelphia's block-groups and join it to our dataframe for analysis and visualization.
+Following this meticulous cleaning procedure, the dataset was refined down to 1720 observations.
+To bolster the depth of our analysis and facilitate visualization, we incorporated a shapefile demarcating Philadelphia's block groups and subsequently merged it with our core dataframe.

 ## Exploratory data analysis
+Prior to the comprehensive regression analysis, it's imperative to conduct a preliminary exploration of the dataset.
+This entails a scrutiny of summary statistics coupled with a detailed examination of the distribution patterns of our chosen independent and dependent variables.
+One of the pivotal aspects in regression analysis is the potential multicollinearity among predictors.
+To assess this, correlations between each independent variable are computed.

-To prepare for our regression analysis, we first conduct an exploratory analysis by examining summary statistics as well as distributions of our independent and dependent variables.
-To test for multicolinearity among our predictors, we also calculate the correlations between each independent variable.
-The correlation is a measure of how two variables change in relation to each other.
-The sample correlation coefficient, $r$, ranges from -1, indicating a perfect negative correlation, to 1, indicating a perfect positive correlation.
-A positive correlation means that the two variables increase together, and a negative correlation means that one decreases as the other increases.
-A correlation coefficient of 0 indicates no linear relationship between the variables.
-The sample correlation coefficient $r$ is calculated as follows:
+Correlation serves as a quantitative gauge of the mutual relationship between two variables.
+The sample correlation coefficient, denoted by *r*, is bounded within -1 and 1.
+An *r* value of -1 signifies a perfect negative correlation, whereas an *r* value of 1 indicates a perfect positive correlation.
+A positive value suggests a direct proportional relationship between the variables, and conversely, a negative value denotes an inverse relationship.
+A correlation coefficient resting at 0 conveys the absence of any discernible linear relationship between the paired variables.
+The mathematical formulation for the sample correlation coefficient *r* is as follows:

 $$r = \frac{n(\Sigma xy)-(\Sigma x)(\Sigma y)}{\sqrt{[n\Sigma x^{2}-(\Sigma x)^{2}][n\Sigma y^{2}-(\Sigma y)^{2}]}}$$
 Where: